Tips For Friendship Blind Dating

 - Nov 15, 2024

-- 3 min read
+- 4 min read

 Be reachable.
 Strangers will be contacting you to invite you to things, cancel or letting you know they are running late.
 They will likely not be on your friends list or in your phone contacts.
 Provide them with a good way to reach you.
 Don't screen your calls.
 Read and respond to messages in a timely manner.

-Here are my tips for "The First Blind Date"
+Tips for "The First Date"

 Be on time.
 If you are stuck in traffic or something, contact them ASAP!